yomibam/yomibam/README.md

 - 👋 Hi, I’m @yomibam
-- 👀 I’m interested in web development, product design and photography
+- 👀 I’m interested in blockchain development
-- 🌱 I’m currently learning front end web development
+- 🌱 I’m currently learning web3 development
 - 💞️ I’m looking to collaborate on any web development project
 - 📫 How to reach me by email; yomibamidele23@gmail.com